☀️ Kenzo

 What is autism spectrum disorder?

-ASD is a neurodevelopmental condition that affects how a child communicates, interacts, and experiences the world.
+ASD is a neurodevelopmental condition that affects how a child communicates, interacts with others, and experiences the world.
 The word "spectrum" is important — every child with autism is different.
 Kenzo is uniquely himself, not a textbook definition.

-ASD is not caused by bad parenting, vaccines, or anything a parent did.
+ASD is not caused by bad parenting, vaccines, or anything a parent did wrong.
 Current research points to a combination of genetic and environmental factors, many of which are still being studied.
+The important thing is not how it started — it's what you do next.

 🇵🇭 In the Philippines

 For me, ASD means talking is really hard.
 Daddy says I have something called "gestalt language processing" and maybe "apraxia."
-Those are big words that mean my brain knows what it wants to say but my mouth has trouble making the words come out.
-I also notice sounds and lights more than other kids — sometimes they can feel really really big.
+Those are big words that mean my brain knows what it wants to say but my mouth has trouble making the words come out the right way.
+I also notice sounds and lights more than other kids — sometimes they feel really really big.

 But I'm also really good at some things!
 I can focus on stuff I love for a really long time.
 I'm affectionate and creative.
-Daddy says my brain just has its own way of doing things.
+My brain just has its own way of doing things.

 Social communication

 Many children with ASD find social communication challenging.
 This can look like difficulty with eye contact, not always responding to their name, or struggling with back-and-forth conversation.
-Some children are nonverbal; others speak fluently but find the social side of language — things like tone, sarcasm, and reading social cues — more difficult.
+Some children are nonverbal; others speak fluently but find the social side of language — tone, sarcasm, reading between the lines — more difficult.

 Repetitive behaviors & routines